ninamcunha/dark-souls-knowledge-graph/README.md

 Language models were used to assist in:

-- Extracting subject–predicate–object triples from free-text item descriptions.
+- 🔎 Extracting subject–predicate–object triples from free-text item descriptions.
-- Accelerating parts of the data preparation and cleaning process.
+- 🧹 Accelerating parts of the data preparation and cleaning process.
-- Drafting and proofreading code templates and documentation.
+- 🧠 Interpreting Cypher query results into short human-readable summaries.
+- 🧪 Translating natural-language questions into Cypher queries in real time.
+- 📚 Understanding and exploring the lore and structure of the Dark Souls universe, since I had no prior familiarity with the game world.

 This project combined automation with manual validation to ensure accuracy and semantic relevance.